 When parents separate, they often have differing opinions on which parent should get custody of children.
-Children of separating parents often have their own opinions as well, and you may wonder how the court treats children’s opinions.
+Children of separating parents often have their own opinions as well, and you may wonder how the court treats a child's preference.
 In many, but not all states, the law requires the judge to consider a mature child's opinion when determining custody.

-This article will explain how a child’s preference affects custody in Arkansas.
+This article will explain how a custody decisions are made in Arkansas.
 If you have additional questions about the effect of a child's custodial preference in Arkansas after reading this article, you should consult a local family law attorney.

-In Arkansas, the court must consider a child's preference when the child is of a sufficient age and mental capacity to have a reasonable opinion.
-There is no specific age when a judge is required to listen to the child's opinion; the judge makes that decision on a case-by-case basis.
+In Arkansas, the court must consider a child's preference when the child is of sufficient age and mental capacity to have a reasonable opinion.
+There is no specific age when a judge is required to listen to the child's opinion, and the judge makes that decision on a case-by-case basis.
 In one case, the judge found that a child who was almost 12 was still not mature enough to form a reasonable opinion.
-In other cases, children as young as nine have been found to be mature enough to have their opinion considered.
-Courts generally consider the opinions of teenaged children.

 The judge deciding custody must determine whether the reasons a child gives for his or her preference are mature and reasonable.
-For example, a court will likely give a lot of weight to a child's opinion when the child wants to live with a parent due to a better home environment, or a better relationship with that parent.
-On the other hand, a judge is not likely to consider a child's preference when it’s based on the child being angry with one parent, or disliking the rules of one parent's household.
+For example, a court will likely give more consideration to a child's opinion when the child wants to live with a parent due to a better home environment, or a better relationship with that parent.
+On the other hand, a judge is not likely to consider a child's preference if the child is angry with one parent, or dislikes the rules of one parent's household.

 In Arkansas, children do sometimes testify about their custodial preferences in court.
 The judge will generally take steps to ensure that the children are not harassed while testifying, since stating a custodial preference in front of the parents is already difficult for most children.
-For example, a judge may decide that the child will not be cross-examined by attorneys and may be the only person to ask the child questions.
+For example, the court may announce that only the judge may ask the child questions and deny either attorney's request to question the child during the hearing.